The ultimate guide to the different types of rugs, including the best types of rug weaves, materials, and styles for your decorating needs.

 Border

-It’s recommended to use these rugs as centerpieces for the living and dining room.
+Using these rugs as centerpieces for the living and dining room is recommended.

 If you’re looking for something that breaks away from the monotonous design of plain colored rugs, a chevron rug may be a creative and whimsical option.
 Despite its rather flamboyant look, it still surprisingly fits well with a wide variety of interior design styles and themes.